-Provides students the opportunity to practices skills they have acquired in OEBT 114 and 115.
-It includes task-oriented projects in which students can apply many of the skills and knowledge that have been presented throughout the National Center for Construction and Education Research Carpentry Program.
-Pre/Corequisite: OEBT 114 or 115.
+Provides students the opportunity to practices skills they have acquired in BCT 114 and BCT 115.
+It includes task-oriented projects in which students can apply many of the skills and knowledge that have been presented throughout the National Center for Construction and Education Research (NCCER) Carpentry Program.
+Pre/ Corequisite(s): BCT 114 or BCT 115.